 Green smoothies are always a good call when you're trying to cut back on carbs, and this one from Salt & Wind is filling and delicious since it also calls for naturally sweet fruit.
 With a freshly squeezed orange, strawberries, half of a banana, and chilled almond milk, it's naturally sweet.
 But go ahead and add a little bit of honey if you want to make it less tart.

 The Fruit Breakdown: 1 cup of strawberries contains 13 grams of carbohydrates, which is 4% of your DV.

 Complete with almond butter, cinnamon, ground cloves, a pear, and ginger powder, this smoothie is the perfect start to a crisp fall morning.
 While this Food Faith Fitness recipe doesn't call for a banana, pears are higher in carbs than most fruit, and almond butter contains some saturated fats.
 That being said, it's also a great source of protein, which is essential to a healthy diet.

 The Fruit Breakdown: 1 pear is 27 grams of carbohydrates, which is 8% of your DV.

 Blood Orange and Spinach Smoothie

-This blend of blood orange, spinach, almonds, banana, milk, and yogurt was specifically created by Hello Glow to balance hormones and help combat PMS, cramps, and other common (and unpleasant) period symptoms.
+This blend of blood orange, spinach, almonds, banana, almond yougurt, and cashew milk was specifically created by Hello Glow to balance hormones and help combat PMS, cramps, and other common (and unpleasant) period symptoms.
 Each natural ingredient offers essential nutrients to keep your endocrine system in balance.
 For example, though bananas are super high in carbs, they also deliver potassium to help with muscle function and hydration, while yogurt delivers pH-balancing probiotics, as well as calcium, and the spinach is a source of iron.
 Simply top your smoothie with chia seeds and cacao nibs for added nutrients and taste.

 Peppermint Mocha Smoothie